-(b) Authenticity as perceived by the participants: Some students described SIMiLLE as a "realistic environment" and some said that the tasks carried out in-world could "prepare them for real-life interaction" in similar situations.
+The sessions took place in a computer lab where participants were able to log in to SIMiLLE.
+The researchers were present during the sessions and technical support was available when needed. that the tasks carried out in-world could "prepare them for real-life interaction" in similar situations.
 Nonetheless, a student identified certain disadvantages of interacting in SIMiLLE such as increased difficulty in turn-taking since body language and facial features which normally empower face-to-face interaction are difficult, if not impossible, to simulate.

-(c) Learner fit: Students found both tasks "useful", "good for variety", "useful for practice and vocabulary" and to "increase their confidence in speaking".
-Nonetheless, pedagogical tasks must be carefully fine tuned to students' L2 learning needs and linguistic ability in order to provide students with an adequate level of demand and challenge to maximise opportunities for L2 learning.
-This is particularly important in an environment such as SIMILLE where learner autonomy is an important factor for students to feel at ease while completing their language tasks.

-(d) L2 learning potential: The tasks provided learners with opportunities to practise listening, speaking, reading and writing in the L2 as well as opportunities to work on vocabulary.
-Participants also engaged in negotiation of meaning; they had opportunities to pose questions, make requests, ask for information, clarification, and practise functions such as agreeing and disagreeing.
+- c.
+Learner fit: Students found both tasks "useful", "good for variety", "useful for practice and vocabulary" and to "increase their confidence in speaking".
+Nonetheless, pedagogical tasks must be carefully fine-tuned to students' L2 learning needs and linguistic ability in order to provide students with an adequate level of demand and challenge to maximize opportunities for L2 learning.
+This is particularly important in an environment such as SIMILLE where learner autonomy is an important factor for students to feel at ease while completing their language tasks. - d.
+L2 learning potential: The tasks provided learners with opportunities to practice listening, speaking, reading and writing in the L2 as well as opportunities to work on vocabulary.
+Participants also engaged in negotiation of meaning; they had opportunities to pose questions, make requests, ask for information, clarification, and practice functions such as agreeing and disagreeing.
 Importantly, the participants considered the experience in SIMiLLE highly relevant for their L2 development.
-Furthermore, the video recordings provide specific examples of language related episodes (Swain and Lapkin, 1995) such as work on vocabulary items, e.g., spelling the word 'dungeon' and collaboration to help a partner get to a place by giving directions in the L2.

-(e) Impact: Participants felt very comfortable interacting and using SIMiLLE and praised their overall experience with the environment.
+Furthermore, the video recordings provide specific examples of language related episodes (Swain & Lapkin, 1995) such as work on vocabulary items, e.g., spelling the word 'dungeon' and collaboration to help a partner get to a place by giving directions in the L2. - e.
+Impact: Participants felt very comfortable interacting and using SIMiLLE and praised their overall experience with the environment.
 They found their work during the trials very relevant for their L2 learning.
 On the negative side, the students listed the following as some problematic issues which need to be addressed: prolonged delays, e.g., waiting for avatars to download and/or move; limited number of places to visit in-world; and the visual quality of the world.
 These limitations were mainly due to the Beta quality of the Wonderland toolset being used and external project constraints.